Category: Germania

 This image has an empty alt attribute; its file name is img_0481.jpg

 The Wilhelm Busch Museum in Hanover, an entire institution named after this pioneer in comics history.
-I was fortunate to find and purchase this book about him and his work at the museum shop (see below) in addition to viewing examples of his creative work on the gallery walls.
-(Photo-©2014 Dr. Michael Hill)
+I was fortunate to find and purchase a book about him and his work at the museum shop.
+I also saw examples of his creative work on the gallery walls.
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

 Street poster for the Comic Salon, the comics festival in Erlangen, Germany.
-The poster carries the anti-war theme of the festival exhibited in the work of French comics artist Jacques Tardi (in the poster) and Joe Sacco (Photo-©2014 Dr. Michael Hill)
+The poster carries the anti-war theme of the festival.
+This was expressed in the work of French comics artist Jacques Tardi (in the poster)…and in the work of American comics artist Joe Sacco (Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

 Entrance to the comics festival in Erlangen.
-(Photo-©2014 Dr. Michael Hill)
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

 Inside along a section of the comics festival.
 There was an accompanying outside section in a large tent, as well.
-(Photo-©2014 Dr. Michael Hill)
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

-In this town of Erlangen, Germany at the comics festival in June 2014, Joe Sacco, creator of the graphic novel The Great War staged two exhibitions of his work, one in a hall at the exhibition site and another in the main square in front of the Town Hall, both displaying a continuous single panel spread over 24 pages representing a connected scene from one moment of the war.
-(Photo-©2014 Dr. Michael Hill)
+In Erlangen Joe Sacco, creator of the graphic novel The Great War staged two exhibitions of his work…one in a hall at the exhibition site…another in the main square in front of the Town Hall.
+Both displayed a continuous single panel spread over 24 pages representing a connected scene from one moment of the war.
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

-A two panel section of Joe Sacco’s installation of a blow-up of his entire 24 panel section graphic novel The Great War across the main square of the town of Erlangen, Germany.
-It was a new experience for me to literally walk through a comic but that was Sacco’s rule of engagement in this instance.
-(Photo-©2014 Dr. Michael Hill)
+A two panel section of Joe Sacco’s installation of his graphic novel The Great War…across the main square of the town of Erlangen, Germany.
+It was a new experience for me to literally walk through a comic…but that was Sacco’s rule of engagement in this instance.
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

 Another major exhibition at the festival was Landscape of Death, the anti-war graphic work of French comics artist Jacques Tardi.
-(Photo-©2014 Dr. Michael Hill)
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

 There was also a large section in the exhibition featuring the FINN FAMILY MOOMINTROLL graphic work of Tove Jansson.
 (Photo by Louise Graber)